SAP-archive/teched2020-DAT262/exercises/dd2/README.md

 1. A supported ABAP system is available (see table below)
 2. The ABAP system can be reached via RFC or WebSocket RFC (HTTPS is still supported but will get deprecated soon)
 3. A user with the necessary authorizations (see SAP Note [2855052](https://launchpad.support.sap.com/#/notes/2855052))
-4. An RFC or Websocket RFC connection has been created in the Connection Manager.
+4. An RFC or Websocket RFC connection has been created in the Connection Manager
-5. Whitelisting of operators and data objects (tables, views, etc.) in the S/4HANA system (see SAP Note [2831756](https://launchpad.support.sap.com/#/notes/2831756))
+5. Whitelisting of operators and data objects (tables, views, etc.) in the S/4HANA system (see SAP Note [2831756](https://launchpad.support.sap.com/#/notes/2831756)).

 The ABAP Pipeline Engine is supported starting from the following releases (you can also run this scenario with a SAP Business Suite system, but then it is required to install the (non-modifying) DMIS add-on on that system.)<br>
 ABAP Edition | Minimum version | Recommended Version